 - There have been instances where responsive pages with lots of images have loaded more slowly with responsive design.
 I should stress that this is not the norm, but it has happened.

-Should you opt for responsive design, keep in mind that you’ll want to optimize your images (covered previously on our blog) and test your site on various browsers and devices (or use a good user-agent emulator) before pushing it live.
+Should you opt for responsive design, keep in mind that you’ll want to optimize your images and test your site on various browsers and devices (or use a good user-agent emulator) before pushing it live.

 Option 2: Dynamic Serving